onc-healthit/api-resource-guide/docs/g10-criterion.md

 	**Applies to all applicable base regulatory and SVAP standards:**

 	* TLS version 1.2 or above must be enforced for the appropriate connections.
-	* Health IT developers are encouraged but not required to follow [TLS Best Current Practice (BCP 195)](https://www.rfc-editor.org/info/bcp195) for TLS version enforcement, referenced in [section 6.1.0.3 of the HL7](http://hl7.org/fhir/R4/security.html#http)® 4.0.1 Fast Healthcare Interoperability Resources Specification (FHIR®) Release 4, October 30, 2019, which recommends TLS 1.2 or above to be used for all production data exchange and limits support for lower versions of TLS.
+	* Health IT developers are encouraged but not required to follow [TLS Best Current Practice (BCP 195)](https://www.rfc-editor.org/info/bcp195) for TLS version enforcement, referenced in [section 6.1.0.3 of the HL7 4.0.1 Fast Healthcare Interoperability Resources Specification (FHIR) Release 4, October 30, 2019](http://hl7.org/fhir/R4/security.html#http), which recommends TLS 1.2 or above to be used for all production data exchange and limits support for lower versions of TLS.
 To meet ONC Certification requirements, Health IT developers must document how the Health IT Module enforces TLS version 1.2 or above to meet the API documentation requirements at § 170.315(g)(10)(viii) and API Transparency Conditions at 45 CFR 170.404(a)(2).

 !!! note ""